Learn our story, from the beginning and into the future.

-The pride and joy of his existence are captured in the presence of his wife, Brittany Ivery Cook, their two sons Tamarkus T. Cook, II and Theodore T. Cook and their precious baby girl, Ivery T. Cook.
+The pride and joy of his existence are captured in his children.
 Pastor Cook is a gifted musician and has been playing the organ since the age of 4 without the aid of formal training.
 In his spare time, he enjoys fulfilling his passion in funeral service through various related capacities.

 Shelesceyah (Lucy) McConnell, CFSP

-Lucy is a 30 year old native of Stockbridge, GA.
+Lucy is a 32-year-old native of Stockbridge, GA.
 A 2008 graduate of Stockbridge High School, she graduated in the top of her class.
-She earned her bachelor’s degree in Forensic Science and minor in Chemistry from the Unsinkable Albany State University, Albany, GA, in December 2012.
+She earned her Bachelor of Science Degree in Forensic Science and minor in Chemistry from the Unsinkable Albany State University, Albany, GA, in December 2012.
 While in college, she was a member of the Student Government Association and was also a HIV/AIDS Peer Educator and Mentor.

 After experiencing many deaths growing up, Lucy became interested in funeral service.
 In 2007, after the tragic death of her best friend’s sister, she became certain that funeral service was her calling.